Kidney Week 2021: Abstract FAQs

 When does the abstract submission site open and close?
 How can I access the abstract submission site?

-ASN is accepting research abstract and clinical case report submissions from April 3 through May 30, 2019 at 2:00 p.m.
-EDT and late-breaking clinical trial submissions from July 10 through September 4, 2019 at 2:00 p.m.
+ASN is accepting research abstract and clinical case report submissions from April 14 through June 2, 2021 at 2:00 p.m.
+EDT, informational posters from June 16 through July 7, 2021 at 2:00 p.m.
+EDT, and late-breaking clinical trial submissions from July 14 through September 1, 2021 at 2:00 p.m.
 EDT.
 Go to the abstract submissions login page, and enter your ASN User Login (email and password) on the bottom right side of the page.

 How do I access the abstract submission site if I don't have an ASN User Login?

 Click here to create an ASN account.
 After creating your account, go to the abstract submissions login page, and enter your ASN User Login (email and password) on the bottom right side of the page.
 Please note that you do not have to be an ASN member to create an account and that there is no fee to create an account.